Mornor/ml-auto-subtitles/notes.md

 [TODO]
-- In the s3-ec1-lambdas-bucket, there is no need to create folders.
-Remove them.
+- The transcribe result (not parsed) is saved in the transcribe bucket under .mp3.json.
+Get rid of the .mp3.
+- Add some more logging and error handling.
 - Check what's the difference between ecs_task_role and ecs_task_execution_role, and which one I need.
 - Handle failure on the ECS container and all the Lambdas (no SQS message etc ...)
 - Put the Lambdas inside VPC and create interface endpoints, so that communications does not go through Internet.
-- Delete SQS message once sound is extracted.
 - Delete old mp3 file from S3 once transcribe job is done.
 - May be create a SG to run the ECS task (right now, it uses the default SG of the VPC).
-- Check timeout of Lambda.
-Right now, it's 5 secs, might be too low.
 - If timeout is more than 5sec, sometimes (to be confirmed), the Lambda triggers more than 1 task.
 Why?
-- The transcribe result (not parsed) is saved in the transcribe bucket under .mp3.json.
-Get rid of the .mp3.

 [DONE]
+- In the s3-ec1-lambdas-bucket, there is no need to create folders.
+Remove them.
+- In the s3-ec1-app-bucket, no need for an outputs/ key.
+- Delete SQS message once sound is extracted (done by the Lambda once the message has been processed)
+- Check timeout of Lambda.
+Right now, it's 5 secs, might be too low.
+Increased to 5mins.

 [Problem]
 - Not possible to extract sound w/ lambda because Numpy cannot be added to a Python package.